The Boatneck

 The boatneck (or bateau neckline) is simple and elegant - or it can be easy-breezy and casual.
 This is a shape that is flattering on virtually everyone!

-green top with boatneck neckline
+sketch of model wearing green top with boatneck

 Put it on a dress and add jewelry - it's the perfect backdrop for a long necklace.
 Or put it on a cotton knit top, and it makes your favorite jeans a little bit more classy.